 The water flowing into a residential or commercial property should only flow in one direction.
-When a municipal water line experiences a loss of water pressure, a backflow preventer keeps pressurized fire sprinkler water lines from flowing back into the water line, preventing the possible polluting of the municipal water system.
+When a municipal water line experiences a loss of water pressure, a backflow preventer keeps pressurized fire sprinkler water lines from flowing back into the water line, preventing the possible pollution of the municipal water system.

 A backflow preventer plays an essential role in a fire suppression system, just like fire sprinkler systems and other equipment supplied by a potable water system do.
 It keeps water clean and safe for your building’s occupants and anyone else who shares the same public water system.

-We also offer sprinkler system installation and related services for residential homes, including one- and two-family dwellings as well as multi-family properties.
+We also offer sprinkler system installation and related services for homes, including one- and two-family dwellings as well as multi-family properties.

 Backflow System Inspection, Testing & Maintenance

 Approved backflow preventers meet the requirements of multiple testing agencies such as the American Water Works Association, American Society of Mechanical Engineers, American National Standards Institute, American Society of Sanitary Engineers, the Factory Mutual Research Corporation, and UL (formerly Underwriters Laboratory).

 Sprinkler and chemical suppression systems require inspections at least once a year, and it’s a good idea to have the backflow preventer inspected and tested by a certified contractor at the same time.
-Doing so keeps your backflow system operating correctly and keeps contaminated water, bacteria, chemicals, natural gas, and other hazardous substances from contaminating the water supply.
+This keeps your backflow system operating correctly and keeps contaminated water, bacteria, chemicals, natural gas, and other hazardous substances from contaminating the water supply.

 The most common problems with backflow systems are:

-- Faulty backflow preventers and valves.
+- Faulty backflow preventers and valves

-- Leaking gaskets, seals, and other components.
+- Leaking gaskets, seals, and other components

-- Leaking pipes.
+- Leaking pipes

-- Damaged flanges.
+- Damaged flanges

-Firetech’s trained experts provide testing and inspection services for all backflow systems, ensuring your system works properly and helping you to avoid fines for noncompliance and interrupted water supply.
+Firetech’s trained experts provide testing and inspection services for all backflow systems, ensuring your system works properly and helping you avoid fines for noncompliance and interrupted water supply.

 Our New England Water Works Association-certified technicians are also equipped to repair backflow preventers when necessary.

-Vermont Backflow System Installations
+Backflow System Installations

-Whether you’re upgrading or replacing an existing backflow preventer or installing a new one, Firetech’s reliable team will help you choose the best type of backflow system for your needs.
+Whether you’re upgrading or replacing an existing backflow preventer or installing a new backflow preventer, Firetech Sprinkler Corp.’s reliable team will help you choose the best type of backflow system for your needs.

-Schedule Backflow System Services in VT, NY & NH
+Schedule Backflow System Services

-Our 30-plus years of experience in Vermont, northeastern New York, and beyond makes us the area’s most trusted source for fire protection services, including backflow preventer inspection, testing, installation, or repair.
+Our 30-plus years of experience in Vermont, northeastern New York, and beyond makes us the area’s most trusted source for fire protection services, including backflow preventer inspection, testing, installation, and repair.
 You can depend on us to keep your potable water supply free from contamination.